Does Columbia offer credit for internships?

 How do I take classes that overlap?

-CC Students: Columbia College students who wish to register for courses that overlap must visit the Dean's Office in 208 Hamilton Hall, before the last day of registration, to petition for approval.
+CC Students: Columbia College students who wish to register for courses that overlap must submit the Overlap Approval form to their Advising Dean before the last day of registration.
 Click here for the form.

 SEAS Students: Columbia Engineering students who wish to register for courses that overlap must submit the Overlap Approval form to their Advising Dean before the last day of registration.
 Find all forms and instructions HERE.